aalavicena/avicena-pages/content/cv/index.md

 ###### Past
 - Obtained **BSc (Hons) in Environmental Science (First Class)** from the **University of Nottingham Malaysia** in 2022.
 - Worked as a research associate after my graduation, involved in the development of an elephant early warning system, meta-analysis of mangrove population genetics, and game-based conservation education project.
+- **BSc Thesis**: CNN-based elephant and non-elephant sound classifier (published in Biological Conservation), supervised by Dr. [Ee Phin Wong](https://www.nottingham.ac.uk/news/expertiseguide/geography/dr-ee-phin-wong.aspx), Dr. [Loo Yen Yi](https://scholar.google.com/citations?user=NMHt1EsAAAAJ&hl=en), and Prof. [Tomas Maul](https://scholar.google.com/citations?user=ckZuLUgAAAAJ&hl=en).

-Outside of research, I play football with the XTBG Team, playing as a right winger (RW).
+Outside of research, I play football with the XTBG Team as a right winger (RW).
 I also enjoy long-distance runs and reading books, with a particular fondness towards classical literature.
 Authors that inspired my writing style include Anton Chekhov and Ahmad Tohari.

 See my CV below: